Vishwa0220/customers-docs/HA_DR_Architecture_Documentation.md

-# High Availability and Disaster Recovery (HA/DR) Architecture Documentation
+# High Availability and Disaster Recovery (HA/DR) Architecture

 ## Executive Summary

-The Securaa SOAR solution implements a comprehensive High Availability (HA) and Disaster Recovery (DR) architecture designed to ensure continuous business operations, data protection, and minimal downtime.
-This document provides a detailed description of how these components function, including failover mechanisms, data synchronization processes, and the overall architectural framework.
+The Zona Services solution implements a robust High Availability (HA) and Disaster Recovery (DR) architecture designed to ensure continuous business operations, data protection, and minimal downtime.
+This document provides a comprehensive overview of the HA/DR architecture, component interactions, failover mechanisms, and data synchronization processes for customer understanding.

 ## Table of Contents